awsdocs/amazon-opensearch-service-developer-guide/doc_source/es-managedomains-snapshots.md

   The bucket is in this region: us-east-2.
 Please use this region to retry the request.
   ```

-  If this happens, try replacing `"region": "us-east-2"` with `"endpoint": "s3.amazonaws.com"` in the PUT statement and retry the request\.
+  If you encounter this error, try replacing `"region": "us-east-2"` with `"endpoint": "s3.amazonaws.com"` in the PUT statement and retry the request\.

 #### Using the sample Python client<a name="es-managedomains-snapshot-client-python"></a>